DICL/sunnysideupIO/_posts/2016-07-29-EclipseDFS-installation.markdown

 $ sh autogen.sh
 {% endhighlight %}

-Finally, we move to our temporary folder and we call our generated configure script.
-The configure script have many different options to tweek the future installation.
+Finally, we move to our temporary folder and call our generated configure script.
+The configure script has many different options to tweek the future installation.
 In this tutorial, I introduce the prefix option which define where the binaries will be installed. __IMPORTANT__, if you want to install EclipseDFS for all the users you would to set the prefix `--prefix /usr/local`